kubernetes-sigs/aws-load-balancer-controller/docs/ingress-resources.md

 ## Annotations

-The ALB Ingress Controller is configured by Annotations on the `Ingress` resource object.
+The ALB Ingress Controller is configured by Annotations on the `Ingress` and `Service` resource objects.
 Some are required and some are optional.
 All annotations use the namespace `alb.ingress.kubernetes.io/`.

-### Required Annotations
+### Required Ingress Annotations

 ```
 alb.ingress.kubernetes.io/scheme